Pakora: Serving

 Pakoras are eaten as a snack or appetiser, often accompanied by chutney or raita.
 They are also offered with masala chai to guests at Indian wedding ceremonies.

 Regional names

 A gram-flour fritter is known in Tamil Nadu and Sri Lanka as pakoda or bajji, in Gujarat as bhajia, in Maharashtra as bhaji, and in Andhra Pradesh/Telangana and Karnataka as bajji or pakodi.
 Pakodain Bengal (some parts) "Jhal pitha" may be interpreted in these states as deep-fried balls of finely chopped onions, green chilis, and spices mixed in gram flour.
 In Manipur, it is known as bora.
+In Bhojpuri region, it is known as bajka, chakka, tarua or pakauri.